Info

 Operating System Requirements (Control Plane, Storage Plane)

-Control plane nodes, as well as storage nodes in a disaggregated deployment, require one of the following operating systems:
+Control plane nodes, as well as storage nodes in a plain linux deployment, require one of the following operating systems:

 The operating system must be on the latest patch-level.